 How Smallcases work?

-A smallcase is a basket of stocks based on a particular theme, sector or idea.
-It was introduced by a company named Smallcase, a fintech start-up, in 2015.
-The idea behind a Smallcase is to give investors access to ready-made portfolios directly instead of mutual funds.
+A smallcase is a basket of stocks based on a particular theme, sector, or idea.
+It was introduced by Smallcase, a fintech start-up, in 2015.
+The idea behind a Smallcase is to give investors direct access to ready-made portfolios instead of mutual funds.
 The company itself has many smallcases.
 However, the idea was adopted by other brokers who tied up with the company to offer their own smallcases.

-To invest in a smallcase, one requires a demat and trading account.
+Investing in a small case requires a demat and trading account.
 Moreover, one can invest in a lump sum or through systematic investments.
-The minimum investment in a smallcase varies with the stocks in the portfolio.
-Since investing in a smallcase is similar to trading, brokerage charges and transaction fees are applicable.
+The minimum investment varies with the stocks in the portfolio.
+Since investing in a small case is similar to trading, brokerage charges and transaction fees are applicable.
 In addition, one has to pay a nominal registration charge of INR 100-150.

-Investors can invest in all the stocks of the smallcase.
-However, they can also make changes to the portfolio by adding and omitting a few stocks.
-Moreover, they can also change the weightage given to each stock.
+Investors can invest in all the small case stocks.
+However, they can also change the portfolio by adding and omitting a few stocks and changing the weightage given to each stock.

-Once the investors invest in a smallcase, the money is debited from their trading account, and the shares are credited to their demat account on the next day.
-Smallcases have no lock-in period and investors can sell them anytime.
+Once investors invest in a small case, the money is debited from their trading account, and the shares are credited to their demat account the next day.
+Small cases have no lock-in period, and investors can sell them anytime.

 Check out: Sectorial / Thematic Mutual Funds